 “The Fourth Industrial Revolution is still in its nascent state.
 But with the swift pace of change and disruption to business and society, the time to join in is now.”Gary Coleman

 The world as we know it is changing.
-Society is being reshaped, with an increasing dependence on technology.
+Society is being reshaped by an increasing technology-based world.
 Technology did not just appear but seeped slowly into our lives through the arrival of the Industrial Revolution.

 If you think the Industrial Revolution only happened that one time, I’m about to rain on you like confetti at an 80s wedding!

 Look back in time to the 1st industrial revolution which began in the 1760s to around 1830s, and the 2nd industrial revolution which began in the 1870s to around 1914, that’s about 40 to 70 years between revolutions.
 It took another 40 years for the 3rd industrial revolution to emerge in the 1950s.
 And then emerges…..the 4th and 5th Industrial Revolutions, both at lightning speed, barely a few years away from each other.

 The tech revolution